erichengler/wpgg/README.md

 Once games have been added, users will be able to "Get Hours" which will make a call to the Steam API to update the hours played of the games that have been added (if they are also in the user's Steam Game Library).

-Calculate the hours per dollar of the games using the Steam API.
+Pull the cost of each game from the Steam API and calculate the amount of hours per dollar of each game.